 Business Function: The type of business or economic activity that is critical in making products and/or providing services at one or more establishments.
-It may or may not be defined as a primary activity for purposes of NAICS coding of business establishments, and it may be carried out by one or more occupations.
+It may or may not be defined as a primary activity for purposes of North American Industry Classification System (NAICS) coding of business establishments, and it may be carried out by one or more occupations.
 Examples include logistics planning, warehousing, precision machining, engineering, and nursing.

 Competency: What someone should know or be able to do as communicated through tasks performed, tools and technologies used, and knowledge, skills, and abilities, including workplace or essential skills.